Virginia Tech® home

 Summer 2025 Paid Internship Program:

-Five Virginia Tech undergraduate and graduate students have been chosen for our 2025 paid internship program.
-These students will receive grants to support Civil War era internships across Virginia.
+Four Virginia Tech undergraduate and graduate students were chosen for our 2025 paid internship program.
+Read more about our 2025 interns here:

 Susan Stanfield